 The symptoms of AD may worsen over time.
-For many people, a period of two to four years will pass between the onset of symptoms and receiving an official diagnosis from the doctor.
+For many people, a period of 2 to 4 years will pass between the onset of symptoms and receiving an official diagnosis from their doctor.
 This is considered to be the first stage.

 After receiving a diagnosis, you or a loved one may enter the second stage of the disease.
-This period of mild cognitive impairment can last anywhere from two to 10 years.
+This period of mild cognitive impairment can last anywhere from 2 to 10 years.

 During the final stage, Alzheimer’s dementia may occur.
 This is the most severe form of the disease.
 You or a loved one may experience periods of total memory loss and may need help with tasks such as financial management, self-care, and driving.